Executive order

+An executive order is a directive issued by the head of state or government that manages the operations of a nation's federal administration.
+While the structure and authority of executive orders vary by country, they generally allow leaders to direct government agencies, implement policies, or respond to emergencies without new legislation.
+In many systems, the legality of such orders is subject to constitutional or legislative limits and judicial oversight.
+The term is most prominently associated with presidential systems such as that of the United States, where executive orders carry legal weight within the president's administration.

 In the United States, an executive order is a directive by the president of the United States that manages operations of the federal government.
+Executive orders are only binding on the federal government's executive branch.
 The legal or constitutional basis for executive orders has multiple sources.
-Article Two of the United States Constitution gives presidents broad executive and enforcement authority to use their discretion to determine how to enforce the law or to otherwise manage the resources and staff of the executive branch.
-The ability to make such orders is also based on expressed or implied Acts of Congress that delegate to the president some degree of discretionary power (delegated legislation).
+Article Two of the United States Constitution gives presidents broad executive and enforcement authority to use their discretion to determine how to enforce the law or to otherwise manage the resources and staff of the federal government's executive branch.
+The delegation of discretionary power to make such orders is required to be supported by either an expressed or implied congressional law, or the constitution itself.
 The vast majority of executive orders are proposed by federal agencies before being issued by the president.

 Like both legislative statutes and the regulations promulgated by government agencies, executive orders are subject to judicial review and may be overturned if the orders lack support by statute or the Constitution.
 Some policy initiatives require approval by the legislative branch, but executive orders have significant influence over the internal affairs of government, deciding how and to what degree legislation will be enforced, dealing with emergencies, waging wars, and in general fine-tuning policy choices in the implementation of broad statutes.
-As the head of state and head of government of the United States, as well as commander-in-chief of the United States Armed Forces, only the President of the United States can issue an executive order.
+As the head of state and head of government of the United States, as well as commander-in-chief of the United States Armed Forces, only the president of the United States can issue an executive order.

 Presidential executive orders, once issued, remain in force until they are canceled, revoked, adjudicated unlawful, or expire on their terms.
 At any time, the president may revoke, modify or make exceptions from any executive order, whether the order was made by the current president or a predecessor.
 Typically, a new president reviews in-force executive orders in the first few weeks in office.

+Many countries have mechanisms for executive orders, though their structure and legal authority differ by country.
+In the United Kingdom and Canada, executive actions, known as Orders in Council, are issued by the Monarch or Governor General on ministerial advice and can be based on statutory or prerogative powers.
+In France, India, and Russia, the executive is granted temporary legislative powers or the ability to issue decrees, often for urgent or administrative purposes, subject to approval or judicial review.